Home / Compare Travel Insurance / Guide to working abroad…

 You’ll get paid, but the rates will depend on the school you’re teaching at and the general rates for teachers in that country.
 However, since you’ll have incoming pay packets, money should be less of a worry than when you’re just travelling.
 Be aware of rental rates and standard costs of living compared to the agreed income when choosing your destination.

-Help Exchange is an online network where you can explore opportunities to volunteer in foreign countries in exchange for food and accommodation.
+HelpX is an online network where you can explore opportunities to volunteer in foreign countries in exchange for food and accommodation.
 While it’s similar to WWOOF, the jobs are not just on farms; instead, you could be doing a wide variety of work.
 These duties may include building a school, taking care of kids, renovating a farm or working as a guide – the list is varied.

 If you want to work abroad and travel cheaply while giving back to the communities you’re spending time in, this is a great way to do it.
 However, as with WWOOF, you’ll be interacting with the people you work with 24/7, so it depends on what your wants and needs are.

 One benefit, however, is that many of these jobs are not full-time and give you greater opportunity to explore and involve yourself in a new culture.
+Like with WWOOF, check visa requirements before travelling overseas to work on a farm.

 Similarly, you could also try finding work through an organisation like Projects Abroad, which have staff that assist volunteers in supporting local initiatives in developing countries.

 Some volunteer opportunities require you to pay for the experience, which can cost up to a few thousand dollars.
-But if you’re just working for food and accommodation, this is another way to travel long term without spending a lot of money; your flights will be the most expensive purchase you will need to make.
+But if you’re just working for food and accommodation, this is another way to travel long term without spending a lot of money; your flights will be the most expensive purchase you’ll need to make.

 House sitting is similar, but instead of swapping homes, you look after someone’s house while they’re travelling.
 It makes people feel far more secure if someone is staying in their house while they’re away, and in exchange, you get to save money on long-term accommodation.

 If you love dogs, cats and pets in general, you might love house sitting as the willingness to take care of pets is particularly desirable.
 House swapping is a great option for someone who lives in their own home and in an interesting area.
+However, it’s important to look for reputable hosts to stay safe on your travels.

 Have you ever worked in hospitality, as a lifeguard, in entertainment or in childcare?
 Perhaps you’ve been a manager, a hairdresser or worked in retail?
 If so, finding a job on a cruise ship is certainly possible, no matter your age or field of expertise.

+This could be for you if you have an appropriate skill and like the idea of working somewhere you can meet lots of different people and travel by sea to different overseas destinations.
 What’s more, you may benefit from this arrangement if you prefer having your visas and travel arrangements taken care of for you.

-2 Department of Home Affairs, Australian Government.
-“First Working Holiday visa – Eligibility.”
-Last updated July 2022.
-Accessed July 2022.
+5 Department of Home Affairs, Australian Government.
+First Working Holiday visa.
+Last updated July 2025.
+Accessed July 2025.